MAJOR MACRO ECONOMIC INDICATORS

 Downward pressure on the naira pushed the CBN to introduce measures during 2015 prohibiting the purchasing of currencies for the importing of certain goods, with the aim of protecting its reserves (approximately 5 months of imports).
 The situation becoming unbearable the CBN had to put an end to the dollar peg and to let the naira float on June 20th 2016.
 Between this date and mid-September, the naira lost more than 35 % of its value against the dollar.
 Despite the implementation of a flexible exchange rate regime, CBN reserves the right to intervene on the markets and maintains foreign exchange control measures enforced in summer 2015 on about 40 products, thus maintaining the existence of a parallel market.

 The banking sector, heavily exposed to the oil and gas sector (around a quarter of all loans) is feeling the ramifications of lower oil prices, as well as the problems of accessing foreign currency met by some companies.
 As a result of persistent mistrust of foreign investors and local actors shortage of foreign currencies is likely to last.

 Confrontations with Boko Haram jihadists and sabotages in the petroleum area

 The security situation remains very unstable in the north-east of the country under attacks from the Boko Haram radical Islamist movement.
-In the Niger area, the greatest provider of oil, rebels ask for a better distribution of resources.
-While their vandalism stopped with the monthly payment of money by the Federal State, the halt of the latter in February 2016 led to a revival of the sabotages, forcing the authorities to restore it in August.
+In the Niger area, the greatest provider of oil, rebels ask for a better distribution of resources and sabotage oil installations.
 The president being a Muslim from the north doesn’t make negotiations any easier.